DaryllLorenzo/fastapi-maker/README.md

 # fastapi-maker

-> 🚀 **FastAPI project scaffolding CLI** – Generate production-ready CRUD modules in seconds with explicit field requirements, realistic examples, and clean Swagger documentation.
+> 🚀 **FastAPI project scaffolding CLI** – Generate production-ready CRUD modules in seconds with explicit field requirements, realistic examples, and clean **offline Swagger documentation**.

 A powerful command-line tool to bootstrap and scale FastAPI applications with a clean, maintainable architecture: